-Application : Departure
+Application Departure

-Explanation on application of the practice :
+Explanation on application of the practice

-Explanation for departure : The Board does not set formal gender diversity policy but does disclose the profile and percentage of female representation of the Board as well as the profile of female Senior Management in the Annual Report 2023 of the Company.
+Explanation for departure The Board does not set formal gender diversity policy but does disclose the profile and percentage of female representation of the Board as well as the profile of female Senior Management in the Annual Report 2023 of the Company.

 Nil.

-Large companies are req juir ed to complete the columns below.
+Larae companies are real red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns s be elow.
+to complete the columns

-Measure :
+Measure

-Timeframe :
+Timeframe